Bridging loans for non-standard properties

 Non-standard property: how lenders typically approach each category

-Select the primary characteristic that makes the property non-standard to see how lenders and valuers typically treat it
+Select the primary characteristic that makes the property non-standard

 Why bridging is commonly used for non-standard property deals

 The typical non-standard property deal follows a pattern that aligns naturally with how bridging finance is structured.
-An investor acquires a property that cannot be financed through conventional mortgage channels — either because of its condition, its construction, its legal position, or its use — using bridging to complete the acquisition quickly.
+An investor acquires a property that cannot be financed through conventional mortgage channels (either because of its condition, its construction, its legal position, or its use) using bridging to complete the acquisition quickly.
 During the bridging term, the investor addresses the non-standard characteristics: completing refurbishment works, resolving legal issues, obtaining necessary licences or planning consents, or stabilising a tenancy.
-At the end of the term, the exit follows — either a sale at an improved value, or a refinance onto conventional mortgage finance now that the property meets standard lending criteria.
+At the end of the term, the exit follows, either a sale at an improved value or a refinance onto conventional mortgage finance now that the property meets standard lending criteria.

 Bridging aligns with this pattern because bridging underwriting focuses primarily on the security value and the exit plan rather than on whether the property immediately meets mainstream lending criteria.
-A bridging lender is asking whether the property is adequate security today and whether the repayment route is credible within the term — not whether a high street mortgage lender would accept it in its current state.
+A bridging lender is asking whether the property is adequate security today and whether the repayment route is credible within the term, not whether a high street mortgage lender would accept it in its current state.
 This difference in underwriting focus is what makes bridging practical for non-standard deals.
 The trade-off is cost: bridging is more expensive than long-term finance, and non-standard property cases tend to attract deeper scrutiny from valuers and underwriters, which can extend the timeline and add to the overall cost of the transaction.
 Understanding both the opportunity and the cost is important for any investor considering this approach.

 What lenders typically focus on with non-standard properties